bandprotocol/bandchain-docs-archived/docs/whitepaper/on-chain-payment-protocol.md

 ## IBC request

 To make an oracle request via IBC, a communication channel needs to be created between a counterparty chain and BandChain, as stated in [IBC](./cosmos-ibc).
 The main obstacle when requesting from another chain is that the requester is an address on the other chain which cannot pay the data source fees on BandChain.
-Hence, an account of a relayer the counterparty chain used to send packet to BandChain has to pay for the fees instead.
+Therefore, the fees is instead paid by the account of a relayer that the counterparty chain used to send packets.

-The relayer account is an address account owned by an entity from another chain as the chain has to be the one managing the relayer.
-Note that how users fund the relayer account totally depends on the protocol of counterparty chains.
+The relayer account is an address account owned by an entity from another chain since the chain has to be the one managing the relayer.
+Note that the method by which the users fund the relayer account will totally depend on the protocol of counterparty chains.

 ### IBC Request Payment Flow